About the Canadian Architect Awards of Excellence

-To enter the student awards, you must have been nominated by your school and asked to submit.
+To enter the student awards, you must have been nominated by your school and asked to submit via a separate site.

 Awards are given for architectural design excellence.
 Jurors will consider the following criteria:

 Physical organization and form, including attention to composition and detail;

 - Response to program, site, geographic and/or urban context